The Road Into Sassella of Valtellina ©Kevin Day/Opening a Bottle

 Special thanks to:

-• Creating this article stemmed from nearly five hours worth of interviews with Isabella Pelizatti Perego of ARPEPE (in 2017 and 2020), Marco Fay of Vini Sandro Fay and Cristina Scarpellini of Tenuta Scerscé.
+• Creating this article stemmed from nearly five hours worth of interviews with Isabella Pelizzatti Perego of ARPEPE (in 2017 and 2020), Marco Fay of Vini Sandro Fay and Cristina Scarpellini of Tenuta Scerscé.

 • Also, Ian d’Agata’s indispensible and exhaustively researched books Native Wine Grapes of Italy and Italy’s Native Wine Grape Terroirs helped fill in many of the gaps.